Two senior Homeland Security officials forced out as White House firings widen

 “The outgoing president must leave the leadership of CISA — and other national security departments and agencies — intact for the next 69 days to ensure the security and continuity of government operations for President-elect Biden,” said Rep. Bennie Thompson (D-Miss.), chairman of the House Homeland Security Committee.
 “And I call on my Republican colleagues to stand up for national security and use whatever influence they have to prevail upon the president not to eviscerate our national security infrastructure in the remaining two months of his term.”

-Mark R. Warner (D-Va.), the ranking Democrat on the Senate Intelligence Committee, also expressed concerns about the potential of Krebs being fired.
+Sen. Mark R. Warner (Va.), the ranking Democrat on the Senate Intelligence Committee, also expressed concerns about the potential of Krebs being fired.

 “Chris Krebs has done a great job protecting our elections,” Warner said in a tweet.
 “He is one of the few people in this Administration respected by everyone on both sides of the aisle.
 There is no possible justification to remove him from office.
 None.”

-Boyd worked at the National Security Council under Obama, and she served in the Trump administration as the deputy chief of staff to Kevin McAleenan when he was the commissioner of U.S. Customs and Border Protection and the acting DHS Secretary.
+Boyd worked at the National Security Council under President Barack Obama, and she served in the Trump administration as the deputy chief of staff to Kevin McAleenan when he was the commissioner of U.S. Customs and Border Protection and the acting DHS secretary.

-McAleenan resigned last fall, and he was replaced by Chad Wolf, the current acting secretary.
+McAleenan resigned last fall, and he was replaced by Chad Wolf at DHS.
 Boyd remained at DHS headquarters in an assistant secretary role, where she was well-regarded but was not an outspoken Trump partisan.
-She played a lead role in negotiating a series of asylum agreements with Central American nations that President Trump has touted as one of his major policy accomplishments.
+She played a lead role in negotiating a series of asylum agreements with Central American nations that Trump has touted as one of his major policy accomplishments.

 Ware led efforts to strengthen the nation’s critical infrastructure against cyber threats.
 He held a previous role as assistant secretary for cyber and resilience policy, and was respected for his technical expertise, colleagues said.
 Ware was closely involved in the efforts to counter Russian interference in 2018.